kraigspear/WeatherApp/README.md

 ### Reactive Programming
 I haven't been much of a fan of reactive programming (RxSwift) due to the impact on the architecture.
-With the introduction of the Apple Combine Framework, I've used it more since it's now in the approved framework.
+With the introduction of the Apple Combine Framework, I've used it more since it's part of iOS.

 *More info on Combine:*
 https://heckj.github.io/swiftui-notes/